-Faculty in each unit (programs and/or departments) must develop specific criteria and rubrics regarding annual evaluations in their discipline to govern the administrative review process.
+Faculty in each unit (programs and/or departments) must develop specific criteria and rubrics, with oversight provided by the college/school Deans and the Provost, regarding annual evaluations in their discipline to govern the administrative review process.
 These criteria and rubrics must protect academic freedom, stimulate the creation of new knowledge, and encourage experimentation by valuing innovation, long-process work, and intellectual and creative risk-taking.
 Recognizing that substantive work takes time (often compounded by delays in publishing processes, for example), evaluation criteria should therefore value and reward evidence of individual stages in the faculty member's work and development as distinct markers of achievement.
+The emphasis weights or percentages given to different areas may differ according to the faculty member's professional role, rank and established goals, and any applicable school, college, library or university-wide policies.
 In accordance with the considerable differences among academic disciplines and their traditional expectations at the University of West Georgia, individual units must define the criteria for faculty progress corresponding with the Likert scale categories below (especially what is required for a faculty member in that unit and in a specific rank to achieve "Meets Expectations").